 What is Bacteria?

-Bacteria are microscopic and single-celled entities that flourish in diverse surroundings.
-They can be found thriving in the soil, human gut, in the aquatic habitat, etc. These tiny bacteria are useful to mankind while others may be unpleasant and cause diseases.
-The bacteria that cause infectious diseases are known as pathogens.
+Bacteria are microscopic, single-celled entities that flourish in diverse environments.
+Some thrive in the soil; others live deep inside a human gut.
+Some bacteria are useful to humans, while others are malevolent and cause disease.
+The bacteria that cause diseases are known as pathogens.

 Characteristics Of Bacteria

 - Bacteria do not possess complex organelles inside the cells.
-They do possess an internal organization since the DNA is segregated into sites known as a nucleoid, but these nucleoids are not actually divided from the remaining cell through a membrane
+However, they do possess an internal organisation since the DNA is segregated into sites known as a nucleoid, but these nucleoids are not actually divided from the remaining cell through a membrane.

-- The plasma membrane is not a feature of bacteria as seen in other living cells.
-Specialized folding of the plasma membrane enables the photosynthetic bacteria to carry out light-dependant reactions of photosynthesis which the photosynthetic eukaryotes carry out on the thylakoid membranes inside the chloroplast
+- The plasma membrane is not a feature of bacteria, as seen in other living cells.
+Specialised folding of the plasma membrane enables the photosynthetic bacteria to carry out light-dependant reactions of photosynthesis which the photosynthetic eukaryotes carry out on the thylakoid membranes inside the chloroplast.

 What is a Virus?